ImeneGa/python_exercices/README.md

 Find the first n complete Harshad numbers.

 Exercise 6:
-We wish, from a number of 7 positions, to extract the 3 central positions of the number and:
-Put them in an elementary object a
-Replace them with 0s and put the result in b
+Build a solution that allows us to write a number n in full letters, with n < 1000

 Exercise 7:
-Build a solution that allows us to write a number n in full, with n < 1000
+Convert a number to Roman numerals.

 Exercise 8:
-Convert a number to Roman numerals.
+Knowing that a palindrome is a sentence that can be read in both directions, construct the solution that allows you to know if a sentence is a palindrome or not.

 Exercise 9:
-Knowing that a palindrome is a sentence that can be read in both directions, construct the solution that allows you to know if a sentence is a palindrome or not.
+How to check if two integers a and b are composed of the same digits?

 Exercise 10:
-How to check if two integers a and b are composed of the same digits?

-Exercise 11:
 From an integer n we would like to obtain two other numbers a and b
 The first will consist of the even digits of n and the second by the digits odd of n

-Exercise 12:
+Exercise 11:
 Knowing that two numbers a and b are said to be friends if the sum of the divisors of b is equal to b and the sum of the divisors of b is equal to a.
 Show friendly numbers less than 500.

+Exercise 12:
+Mirror multiplication is such that for two numbers ABC and DE we have ABC * DE = CBA * ED Find all possible combinations.

 Exercise 13:
-Mirror multiplication is such that for two numbers ABC and DE we have ABC * DE = CBA * ED Find all possible combinations.

-Exercise 14:
 Among the mathematical curiosities, we find the band of 9s: if you take 3 numbers a, b and c, each of which is composed of 3 digits, and such that a + b = c and if the 9 digits used are 1, 2, 3 , 4, 5, 6, 7, 8, 9 then the sum of the digits constituting c is always equal to 18
 Build the solution that will allow you to find all the cases that respect this quirk as well as their number.

-Exercise 15:
+Exercise 14:
 Do you know what day of the week you were born?
 The following formula will give you the day of the week corresponding to a given date in the form DDMMYYYY: day = expression % 7 expression = DD – 1 + |5x / 4| - |x / 100| + |x / 400| + |13(y + 1) / 5|